NHSDigital/terraform-aws-backup/.github/CONTRIBUTING.md

 ### Feature Requests

 We welcome feature requests!
-If you have an idea for a new feature, please open a feature request using the [Feature Request Template](.github/ISSUE_TEMPLATE/2_feature_request.yaml).
+If you have an idea for a new feature, please open a feature request.
 Provide a detailed description of the feature and explain why it would be useful.

 ### Submitting Pull Requests